stariikan/Save-Load-script-for-They-Are-Billions-/README.md

 How It Works (Step by Step)
 - Copy script and bat file here: C:\Users\CurrentUser
+- In start_backup.bat change "CurrentUser" to your user name.
 - Run start_backup.bat.

 Waits for hotkeys: